gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 `request.resource.data` is used to require incoming data.
 While resource.data is the requested document fields.

 One thing to keep in mind is that security rules are either accepted or denied.
 You can’t filter messages by adding the security rule for public messages.
 If a message could be private the entire read is denied.
-This logic only works with a where filter client side.
+This logic only works with a where filter client-side.

 ```js
 db.collection('messages').where('visibility', '==', 'public').get()
 ```

-If you only had this logic client side, someone could alter your query from the developer tools and get the private messages.
+If you only had this logic client-side, someone could alter your query from the developer tools and get the private messages.

 ## Authenticated users